phetsims/a11y-research/how-to-make-a-sim-accessible.md

     + Add the listeners for the keyboard that are already set up for the mouse.
         * `this.addAccessibleInputListener( { [event]: function(){}});`
         * This [event] should reflect the event from the `tagName` html element that was passed in the options.
+  * Use `this.accessibleOrder = []` to set the ordering of tab navigation.
+The first element in the array is prioritized first and all elements that are not included in the array are appended last.